A Christian Perspective on HomosexualityWilliam Lane Craig

 Now that’s a very good question.
 Who are we to say that they are wrong?
 But this question raises an even deeper question, which we’ve got to answer first: do right and wrong really exist?
 Before you can determine what is right and wrong, you have to know that there really is right and wrong.

 Well, what is the basis for saying that right and wrong exist, that there really is a difference between these two?
 Traditionally, the answer has been that moral values are based in God.
 God is by His very nature perfectly holy and good.
 He is just, loving, patient, merciful, generous—all that is good comes from Him and is a reflection of His character.
-Now God’s perfectly good nature issues forth in commandments to us, which become our moral duties, for example, “You shall love the Lord your God with all your heart, mind, and strength,” “You shall love your neighbor as yourself,” “You shall not murder, steal, or commit adultery.”
-These things are right or wrong based on God’s commandments, and God’s commandments are not arbitrary but flow necessarily out of His perfect nature.
+Now God’s perfectly good nature is expressed toward us in the form of moral commandments, which constitute our moral duties.
+For example, “You shall love the Lord your God with all your heart, mind, and strength,” “You shall love your neighbor as yourself,” “You shall not murder, steal, or commit adultery.”
+These actions are right or wrong based on God’s commandments, and God’s commandments are not arbitrary but flow from His perfect nature.

 This is the Christian understanding of right and wrong.
 There really is such a being as God, who created the world and made us to know Him.
 He really has commanded certain things.
 We really are morally obligated to do certain things (and not to do others).
 Morality isn’t just in your mind.
 It’s real.
 When we fail to keep God’s commandments, we really are morally guilty before Him and need His forgiveness.
 The problem isn’t just that we feel guilty; we really are guilty, regardless of how we feel.
 I might not feel guilty because I have an insensitive conscience, one that’s dulled by sin; but if I’ve broken God’s law, I am guilty, regardless of how I feel.